 Thank you for bringing jackets and pullovers for Swann Middle School students.
 The school has enough winter clothes, so we're now donating coats, sweatshirts, and pullovers to Backpack Beginnings which helps students (preschool to high school ages) throughout the county.
 Drop donations off in the Welcome Center.

 We seek to welcome visitors each Sunday.
 Our Welcome Center, located at 617 N. Elm St. on the northern edge of downtown Greensboro, is a great place to start exploring our church.
 You can find a church map, directions to meeting rooms and worship spaces, and other helpful information.

 A place for families

-During worship, the Virginia Gilmer Room offers a live feed from the Sanctuary so that nursing mothers or parents with restless children can worship in a more comfortable environment.
-The space offers comfortable seating, worship bags for children and a nursing screen.
+During our 10:30 am Sanctuary service, the Virginia Gilmer Room offers a live feed from the Sanctuary so nursing mothers or parents with restless children can worship in a more comfortable environment.
+The space offers comfortable seating, worship bags for children, and a nursing screen.
 Children in this area must be supervised by a parent or guardian.
-For the Rejoice! service, a similar area for families is available in the rear of the Life Center.
+Additionally, our nusery, on the first floor of Mullin Life Center, is open during worship.

 The Parking Assistance Ministry team (PAM) has spaces on both sides of Greene Street reserved for our members and visitors with special needs.
 PAM volunteers can assist with guiding you to appropriate parking.
 If you are being driven to church, you may be dropped off at the Greene Street entrance while your driver parks.